JZ1101/GoHedge/web3/README.md

 ### Contract Variants

+The GoHedge protocol includes four main contract variants that demonstrate iterative development:

 1. **DummyUpgrade** - Core insurance protocol with AVAX reserves
 2. **DummyUpgradeUSDC** - Enhanced version with USDC reserve support
 3. **DummyUpgradeUSDC_Whitelist** - Adds whitelist functionality
-4. **GoHedgePreProduction** - Production-ready version with all features
+4. **GoHedgePreProduction** - **This is the main contract** - Production-ready version with all features including Chainlink CCIP integration

+**Note:** GoHedgePreProduction.sol represents the complete, production-ready implementation of the GoHedge insurance protocol.
+The other contracts serve as development iterations and testing variants, while GoHedgePreProduction.sol contains the full feature set intended for deployment and real-world usage.

 ### Security Features
 - **Reentrancy Protection**: ReentrancyGuard implementation prevents reentrancy attacks